 The Voyeurism (Offences) Act, often referred to as Upskirting Act was introduced on 19th April 2019.
 Upskirting is defined by KCSIE, 2023 is "typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification or cause the victim humiliation, distress or alarm."
 Upskirting is illegal, and the perpetrator can face up to 2 years in prison.
 The victim can be any gender.
-KCSIE 2023 has been updated to clarify that although referred to as "Upskirting" the victim can be any gender.
+Since KCSIE 2023 the guidance has been updated to ensure it is clear that although referred to as upskirting, the victim can be any gender.